 Group 4 project

-During their normal science classes students work alone or in pairs, the purpose of the group 4 project is to introduce students to the idea that science is a group activity performed by teams and that those groups do not always comprise of just physicists or chemists but a mixture of scientists from different disciplines and even mathematicians and those people who work with money.
-In IB speak:
+During their normal science classes, students work alone or in pairs.
+The purpose of the Group 4 project is to introduce students to the idea that science is a group activity performed by teams.
+Instead of distinct physicist or chemist scientific groups, scientists work as a mixture from different disciplines with mathematicians, editors, managers and financial experts.

-Aim 10—“encourage an understanding of the relationships between scientific disciplines and the overarching nature of the scientific method”.
+The key requirement in IB speak is Aim 10 - to “encourage an understanding of the relationships between scientific disciplines and the overarching nature of the scientific method”.

-The project should also be in line with aims 7 and 8 of the Gp4 subjects that is:
+The project should also be in line with aims 7 and 8 of the Group 4 subjects:

-Aim 7—“develop and apply the students’ information and communication technology skills in the study of
+Aim 7 - “develop and apply the students’ information and communication technology skills in the study of science”.

-Aim 8—“raise awareness of the moral, ethical, social, economic and environmental implications of using
+Aim 8 - “raise awareness of the moral, ethical, social, economic and environmental implications of using science and technology”.

-When the syllabus changed a couple of years ago the Gp4 project changed too but a lot of schools didn't realise how much freer it had become.
+When the syllabus changed a couple of years ago, the Group 4 project changed too but a lot of schools didn't realise how much freer it had become.
 The old model was that students in different science disciplines would look at a common theme from different angles. for example if the theme was a river the physicist could measure the rate of flow, the biologists the micro-organisms and the chemists the PH (that's what they always do).
-The idea would be that these studies would be in some way connected but it rarely worked that way., the new model stipulates that students should work in mixed groups but they do ot have to do anything to do with their own science discipline, so your physics students do not have to do any physics.
-The group 4 project isn't assessed but students will have to write a reflective statement.
+The idea would be that these studies would be in some way connected but it rarely worked that way.
+The new model stipulates that students should work in mixed groups but they do not have to do anything to do with their own science discipline - your physics students do not have to do any physics!
+The Group 4 project isn't assessed but students will have to write a short reflective statement.

 Measuring the acceleration due to gravity is not a team activity since it can be done by one person, using this as an exercise to encourage team skills for a group of 5 students would be a disaster since there aren't enough jobs to go round, the team would be doomed to failure.
 Football is a team activity but it's not one that everyone is equally good at, using football to encourage teamwork would not be fair on those of us who can't play.
 It's very important that the chosen task requires as many people as are in the team and that it doesn't favour a certain group.